 You can set up your funnel to view how users with an event property value at a specific step have converted through the funnel.
 This helps you analyze what property value potentially has the greatest or smallest impact on users' conversion through the funnel.

-In the example below, we have a three-step funnel: 'Start Project', 'Save Project', and 'Share Project'.
-In the first image, we've segmented the funnel by Step 2's event property, 'Project Type'.
+In the example below, we have a three-step funnel: 'Search Song or Video', 'Play Song or Video', and 'Share Song or Video'.
+In the first image, we've segmented the funnel by Step 2's event property, 'Content_Type'.

-The below image shows the conversion distribution of users, who performed the 'Save Project' event with that 'Project Type' value.
-Of the possible values, we see that users who saved a project where the project type was "Did Not React" had the lowest conversion.
-Lastly, if you choose to Group By on a Step that is not the first, you will see a segment of users who did not reach that segmented step (the blue segment for 'Basic' in this example).
+The below image shows the conversion distribution of users, who performed the 'Play Song or Video' event with that 'Content_Type' value.
+Of the possible values, we see that both songs and videos had roughly 42% conversion.
+Lastly, if you choose to Group By on a Step that is not the first, you will see a segment of users who did not reach that segmented step (the orange shaded segment for 'did not reach step' in this example).

 Note: If users in your funnel can complete the steps multiple times, then the group by will take the first occurrence of each event and bucket the user for the value on that event.